Skip to main content

 Challenges in using a frozen model with large new time-varying datasets.

 Dynamic evaluation is particularly good at updating a model to a rather different data distribution, handling repeated or rare/novel (or both) tokens, at a constant factor cost (which can be dropped as necessary), while in principal being able to improve indefinitely.
 This makes dynamic evaluation much more suitable than other techniques like vector retrieval for highly-personalized long-form writing, where one might introduce many new concepts, terms (eg. ‘Nenex’), or references, which a pretrained model might not know and which might not be in the context window either (because the previous instances were in a different file, or just too far away in the current file either before or after the focus): as soon as it is used, it is infused into the model’s weights, and the more surprising or novel the unpredicted text is, the larger the update.
-At the very beginning, when text still fits into the context window & the Transformer can learn in-context, dynamic evaluation won’t help too much because it is still ‘warming up’, but it will gradually improve the more text it sees, while an amnesiac Transformer cannot; and a batch-finetuned Transformer may be competitive, but it will be so only at greatly staggered intervals—too late to assist the user in writing their current essay.
+At the beginning, when text still fits into the context window & the Transformer can learn in-context, dynamic evaluation won’t help too much because it is still ‘warming up’, but it will gradually improve the more text it sees, while an amnesiac Transformer cannot; few-shot prompting can, with enough examples, catch up to finetuning, but may require thousands of examples and use up a context window of even millions of tokens at staggering expense & latency; and a batch-finetuned Transformer may be competitive, but it will be so only at greatly staggered intervals—too late to assist the user in writing their current essay.

 The naive approach would be to just predict one’s writing inside the text editor, with some tab-completion assistance.
 That’s fine, but we can do better.
 If it can predict the user’s next typed word action, why not predict the user’s next action, period?
 Not just Backspace to correct a typo, but all actions: spellcheck, writing commit messages, switching text buffers…